RHS Growing Guides

 Choosing

-Quince trees can be bought as grafted plants, on roots that will limit their eventual size – usually ‘Quince A’ (semi-dwarfing) and ‘Quince C’ + ‘Quince Eline’ (dwarfing), which make them suitable for smaller gardens and even containers.
-Ungrafted plants may also be available.
-So when choosing a quince tree, select a root stock as well as a variety, to suit the space you have available.
+There are several varieties of quince to choose from, offering different ripening times, fruit sizes, shapes and flavours.
+Quince trees can be bought as grafted plants, on roots that will limit their eventual size – usually ‘Quince A’ (semi-dwarfing), and ‘Quince C’ and ‘Quince Eline’ (dwarfing), which make them suitable for smaller gardens and even containers.
+Ungrafted plants may also be available, but will form large trees, so are only suitable if you have plenty of space.

-You can also see many productive fruit trees, including quinces, in the fruit and veg areas of all the RHS gardens, so do visit to see how they are grown, compare the varieties and pick up useful tips.
+When choosing any fruit trees, look for varieties with an RHS Award of Garden Merit (AGM), which shows they performed well in trials, so should grow and crop reliably.
+You can also see many productive fruit trees, including quinces, in the fruit and veg areas of RHS gardens, so do visit to see how they are grown, compare the varieties and pick up useful growing tips.

 What and where to buy

-Quince trees may be available in larger garden centres, but for the widest choice of varieties, visit specialist fruit nurseries and online fruit tree suppliers.
+Quince trees may be available in larger garden centres, but for the widest choice visit specialist fruit nurseries and online fruit tree suppliers.
+Quinces are best bought as two-year-old trees with the first branches already formed.
+They are sold ready for planting in two forms:

-• Bare-root trees – only available while dormant, from late autumn to early spring, for immediate planting, and generally cheaper than trees in pots.
+• Bare-root trees – only available while dormant, from late autumn to early spring, for immediate planting, and generally cheaper than trees in pots

-• Containerised trees –available all year round for planting at any time, but winter is preferable.
+• Containerised trees – available all year round for planting at any time, but winter is preferable

 Recommended Varieties